cloudbees/terraform-aws-cloudbees-ci-eks-addon/CONTRIBUTING.md

 Validate your changes inside the blueprint agent described in the [Dockerfile](.docker).

 > [!NOTE]
-> The agent and dependecies can be automated via [Makefile](Makefile) at the root of the project under the target `dRun`.
-It is the same one used in the CI pipeline.
+> The agent and dependencies can be automated using the [Makefile](Makefile) at the root of the project, under the target `dRun`.
+It is the same Makefile used in the CloudBees CI pipeline.

 ## Pre-commits: Linting, Formatting and Secrets Scanning

 Many of the files in the repository can be lined or formatted to maintain a standard of quality.

-Additionally, secret leaks are watched via gitleaks and git-secrets.
+Additionally, secret leaks are watched via [gitleaks](https://github.com/zricethezav/gitleaks#pre-commit) and [git-secrets](https://github.com/awslabs/git-secrets).

-When working with the repository for the first time run pre-commit
+When working with the repository for the first time, you must run `pre-commit`:

-Run `pre-commit install`
+1. Run `pre-commit install`.
-Run `pre-commit run --all-files`
+2. Run `pre-commit run --all-files`.

-## CI
+## CloudBees platform

-Blueprints [CI](.cloudbees/workflows/ci.yaml) are orchestrated into [CloudBees platform](https://www.cloudbees.com/products/saas-platform) inside CloudBees Inc, PS Organization sub-organization (Runs [link](https://cloudbees.io/orgs/cloudbees~professional-services/components/94c50dcf-125e-4767-b9c5-58d6d669a1f6/runs))
+The [ci.yaml](.cloudbees/workflows/ci.yaml) blueprints are orchestrated into the [CloudBees platform](https://www.cloudbees.com/products/saas-platform) inside the [CloudBees Professional Services (PS) sub-organization](https://cloudbees.io/orgs/cloudbees~professional-services/components/94c50dcf-125e-4767-b9c5-58d6d669a1f6/runs).

-Pre-requisites:
+Prerequisites:

-- AWS User with permission to create resources in the target account (`AWS_TF_CBCI_EKS_AccessKeyID` and `AWS_TF_CBCI_EKS_SecretAccessKey`).
+- AWS user with permission to create resources in the target account (`AWS_TF_CBCI_EKS_AccessKeyID` and `AWS_TF_CBCI_EKS_SecretAccessKey`).
-- AWS Role to assume in the target account, including a trust relationship with the user above.
+- AWS role to assume in the target account, including a trust relationship with the AWS user above.
-- AWS Route 53 Zone Name to create DNS records.
+- AWS Route 53 zone name, to create DNS records.

 ## Release Drafter

-This repository uses [Release Drafter](https://github.com/release-drafter/release-drafter) do not forget to label Pull Request accordingly.
+This repository uses [Release Drafter](https://github.com/release-drafter/release-drafter); you must label pull requests accordingly.